-You might see our daughter Jade pop up occasionally, but she's now 18 now and is far too cool to travel with us.
-Instead, we've adopted a cocker spaniel puppy, Mac– he thinks we're awesome (because we know where the food is!)
+You might see our daughter Jade pop up occasionally, but she’s over 18 now and is far too cool to travel with us.
+Instead, we’ve adopted a cocker spaniel puppy, Mac; he thinks we’re fantastic (because we know where the food is!)

 If you’d like to get more tips on motorhome travel, road tripping in Europe or changing your life, join our email list and get lots of free resources and guides to help.